mohammed-bakkali/My-Portfolio/README.md

 - **Skills Section**: Highlights technical skills and proficiency levels.
 - **Contact Form**: Allows users to send direct messages for potential job or collaboration opportunities.
 - **Interactive Alerts**: Uses Alertify.js to provide notifications and alerts for user interactions.
+- - **Certificates Section:**:  Displays certificates and achievements relevant to web development.

 ## Technologies
 This portfolio was built with: